hydrusbeta/hay_say_ui/Readme.md

 # Hay Say, A Unified Interface for Pony Voice Generation
 ## What is Hay Say?

 Hay Say is a user interface for generating pony voices.
 From a single UI, you can generate voices from AI architectures, such as so-vits-svc (https://github.com/svc-develop-team/so-vits-svc) and Controllable TalkNet (https://github.com/SortAnon/ControllableTalkNet).
-At the moment, all supported AI architectures can run locally and do not require an internet connection.
+At the moment, all supported AI architectures can run locally and do not require an internet connection except to download character models.

 ## The Motivation Behind Hay Say

 Over the past few years, many AI architectures have emerged for accomplishing text-to-speech (TTS) generation and voice modification ("speech-to-speech").
 Many of these new technologies did not have a graphical user interface when they first became available.
 Each time a new technology has entered into the awareness of the Pony Preservation Project thread at /mlp on 4chan, someone has had to develop a new UI to make the technology accessible to others.
 This has lead to a collection of user interfaces over time, each one unique to a particular AI architecture and with features that are not available in the other UIs.
 The primary motivation behind Hay Say is to create a unified user experience for all the voice generation solutions.
 Preprocessing and postprocessing options are separated from architecture-specific options so that every architecture can benefit from new pre- or post-processing features.
 With a UI framework already in place, it should be possible to give new architectures a usable UI more quickly by integrating them with Hay Say.

 A secondary motivation behind Hay Say is to reduce user frustration with installing software.
 Falling into Python's "dependency hell" seems to be a common pain point when users try to install voice generation software locally.
 Hay Say addresses this issue by pre-installing all the AI solutions into their own Docker images.
 Users simply need to install Docker and pull the pre-built images.

 ## Installation Instructions

 Important: Be aware that Hay Say will need to download at least 41 GB of compressed Docker images, so expect it to take a while to start up the first time you run it.
 It should come up quickly after that.
 The exact amount of time required for the initial startup depends, of course, on your internet speed.

 Before you install Hay Say, I recommend you take a look at the Testing Data / Benchmarks section at the bottom of this page to get a ballpark figure on how fast or slow Hay Say might be on your machine.

 ### Required Hardware
 * At least 100 GB free Hard drive space